 You identify influencers by going online to do secondary research.

 SEO ranking works on popularity.
 There’s a strong correlation between the influencers who rank well on search and the influence they have on the category.
 Popular influencers rank high on search.

 Look who comes out top when you search on relevant topics.
-Check out who has the most likes or followers.
+Check who has the most likes or followers.

 You should also look at relevant online forums.
-Where do most of the comments come from on discussion threads?
+Where do most comments come from on discussion threads?
 Who gets cited as an authority on the topic?
 Online discussions about your category are a great place to identify influencers.